 I hold a PhD in Mathematics and a BSc in Computer Science from Universidad Autónoma de Madrid.
 The topic of my PhD thesis was Operator Theory.
 It can be read online here.
 Though I still enjoy pure mathematics and like solving mathematical problems, I don’t do research in mathematics any longer.

 Currently, my day job is as a GNSS engineer at GMV.
 My main duties are the development of GNSS receivers and signal simulators for the GPS and Galileo systems.
-The work shown in this webpage has been made as an Independent Researcher, completely independently from my tasks at GMV.
+The work shown in this webpage has been made as an Independent Researcher, completely separate from my tasks at GMV.
 Thus, opinions given here are mine and not my employers’.

 My research interests encompass anything having to do with radio, even if only tangentially.
 Some of my usual topics involve space communications (especially small satellites), using RF for the purposes of measurement (radar, Doppler measurements, polarization, etc.), and processing RF recordings to extract data.
 I usually perform my research rather informally, since I do it in my free time for fun and personal development.
 Additionally, I’m interested in some other loosely related topics such as orbital dynamics and radioastronomy.
 I also like applying advanced mathematics to these problems.